angular/angular/packages/compiler/design/separate_compilation.md

 injectable classes.

-If the Angular compiler option `"renderer2BackPatching"` is enabled, the compiler will generate an `angular.back-patch` module in the to root output directory of the project.
-If `"generateRenderer2Factories"` is set to `true` then the default value for `"renderer2BackPatching"` is `true` and it is and error for it to be `false`. `"renderer2BackPatching"` is ignored if `"enableIvy"` is `false`.
+If the Angular compiler option `"renderer2BackPatching"` is enabled, the compiler will generate an `angular.back-patch` module into the root output directory of the project.
+If `"generateRenderer2Factories"` is set to `true` then the default value for `"renderer2BackPatching"` is `true` and it is an error for it to be `false`. `"renderer2BackPatching"` is ignored if `"enableIvy"` is `false`.